rumizz/wdio-example/README.md

 # wdio-example

 This is just a personal project for experimenting with e2e testing using wdio

 ## Run locally

 - install dependencies: `yarn`
+- run app: `yarn`
 - run tests: `yarn wdio`